MinghaoChen25/Column_PBR_dataset_ICEE_2024/README.md

 If you use this dataset in your research, please cite it as follows:

 Chen, Minghao, et al. (2024).
-Column PBR Dataset for Microalgae Cultivation.
+Analysis of Column Photobioreactors for Microalgae Cultivation: Trends in Productivity and Geographical Influences.
 International Conference on Energy Engineering (ICEE) 2024.
 Available at: https://github.com/MinghaoChen25/Column_PBR_dataset_ICEE_2024

 ## License